UiL-OTS-labs/jspsych-uil-template-docs/README.md

 There are multiple ways to test, run and configure jsPsych-based experiments:

 - Locally on your (or a participant's) PC, by double-clicking the `index.html` file.
-- Full web server implementation (getting a link to the experiment, served by ICT&Media).
+- Full web server implementation (getting a link to the experiment, served by DH-IT).

 These two modes will likely confuse those who are not web developers, but the bottom line is: